AlmightyCrickityCrick/CS/src/main/resources/Raport_lab4.md

 ### SHA-256
 &ensp;&ensp;&ensp; SHA 256 is a part of the SHA 2 family of algorithms, where SHA stands for Secure Hash Algorithm.
 Published in 2001, it was a joint effort between the NSA and NIST to introduce a successor to the SHA 1 family, which was slowly losing strength against brute force attacks.
-The significance of the 256 in the name stands for the final hash digest value, i.e. irrespective of the size of plaintext/cleartext, the hash value will always be 256 bits.
+The significance of the 256 in the name stands for the final services.hashing_service digest value, i.e. irrespective of the size of plaintext/cleartext, the services.hashing_service value will always be 256 bits.

 &ensp;&ensp;&ensp; The steps used in the hashing of message with SHA-256 are the following:
 1. Pre-processing of the text: